resource-watch/slate/source/includes/api/_widget.md

 | page[size]      | Number elements per page   | Number
 | page[number]    | Number of page             | Number

-> Return the widgets of the page 2 with 5 elements per page
+> Return the widgets from page 2 with 5 elements per page

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/widget?page[size]=5&page[number]=2
 ```

-## How obtain a widget for specific dataset
+## How obtain a widget for a specific dataset

 To obtain the widget: